atassani/AOPExperiment/README.md

 The execution goal will be run in the `install` phase, and it will use the Spring instrumentation (`-javaagent`).
 It is easier than building the whole execution command line.

+In the `exec-app` profile it has been added an execution of `maven-antrun-plugin` to show the classpath.

 Profiles
 --------